 Depending on whether you are going to debug command-line scripts or use a Web server, use one of the scenarios below.

 -dxdebug.remote_mode=jit directive as an additional configuration option:

 From the PHP executable list, choose the relevant PHP interpreter and click next to it.

 In the CLI Interpreters dialog that opens, click next to the Configuration options field in the Additional area.

 In the Configuration options dialog that opens, click to add a new entry, then type

 When you click OK, you return to the CLI Interpreters dialog where the Configuration options field shows

 Web server debugging

-In the Web Server Debug Validation Dialog that opens, choose the Web server to validate the debugger on.
+In the Validate Remote Environment that opens, choose the Web server to validate the debugger on.

 Path to Create Validation Script: In this field, specify the absolute path to the folder under the server document root where the validation script will be created.
 For Web servers of the type Inplace, the folder is under the project root.